moomoolive/khateeb_remind/code/README.md

 *  "rest_microservice" - a rest endpoint to programmatically access khateeb remind data
 * "marketingPages" - static HTML pages use to promote khateeb remind
 * "mockData" - some useful data used for testing
+* "endToEndTesting" - end to end testing for khateeb remind